 What does this activity work on?

-This generator works on reasoning, because the child has to place each number in its place.
+This generator targets reasoning, since they have to place each number in its proper place.

 Languages